Monday, November 30, 2020

 This recipe for Olive Oil Chocolate Mousse is relatively simple, and absolutely delicious.
 It comes from Chef Tony Maws at Craigie on Main (Cambridge, MA).
 The original recipe calls for brandy, but I use Kahlua.
-Try whatever liqueur you'd like.
+Try whatever liqueur you like.
 Make sure your olive oil is fresh.
-They're nothing worse than making a terrific dessert ruined because of rancid olive oil.
-If you plan on going or having a Passover Seder, you may want to save this Olive Oil Chocolate Mousse recipe for the holiday, but I'll bet you'll end up making it all year round.
+There is nothing worse than making a terrific dessert ruined because of rancid olive oil.

 OLIVE OIL CHOCOLATE MOUSSE